Authentication apps. Generate security codes via an outside party that grants access.

 What Is Authorization?

-Authorization in a system security is the process of giving the user permission to access a specific resource or function.
+Authorization in system security is the process of giving the user permission to access a specific resource or function.
 This term is often used interchangeably with access control or client privilege.

 In secure environments, authorization must always follow authentication.
 Users should first prove that their identities are genuine before an organization’s administrators grant them access to the requested resources.